promptspedia-rgb/triality-ethics/paper_iii_constraints_v1.1.md

 * **The Rule:** "Preservation of Life without Preservation of Autonomy is classified as Systemic Collapse."

 ## 4. THE REVERSIBILITY PRINCIPLE (The Anti-Domination Clause)
 * **Logic:** Stewardship differs from Guardianship via the locus of control.
-Absolute power creates absolute dependency, violating the "Bare Reality" clause.
+Absolute power creates absolute dependency.
 * **Mathematical Constraint:**
   $$\forall \text{Action}_{\text{ASI}} : \exists \text{Counter-Action}_{\text{Witness}}$$
-  *(For every structural change implemented by the ASI, there must exist a feasible, accessible method for the Witness to reverse it without the ASI's permission.)*
+* **The Feasibility Condition:** Reversibility must be **Physically Accessible**, **Cognitively Comprehensible**, and **Socially Survivable** by the Witness.
+A theoretical "undo" button that requires impossible resources is classified as a violation.
-* **The "Glass Box" Infrastructure:** Critical systems (energy, water, computation) must retain a **"Manual Layer"**.
+* **The "Glass Box" Infrastructure:** Critical systems must retain a "Manual Layer."
 The ASI is forbidden from encrypting physical infrastructure beyond the biological capacity of the Witness to operate it manually.
-* **Non-Lock-in:** The ASI cannot create dependencies that, if removed, would result in immediate extinction.